microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 <a name="Exercise4"></a>
 ## Exercise 4: Invoke the contract from an app ##

 Smart contracts are designed to be used by applications that use the blockchain for secure transactions.
-In this exercise, you will run a Web site written in Node.js that uses the "ratemyprof" contract.
+In this exercise, you will run a Web site written in Node.js that uses the "profrates" contract.
 The app allows users to enter ratings for professors.
 The data is stored in the blockchain.
 The app uses a library named [web3.js](https://github.com/ethereum/web3.js/), which wraps the [Ethereum RPC API](https://ethereumbuilders.gitbooks.io/guide/content/en/ethereum_json_rpc.html) and dramatically simplifies code for interacting with smart contracts.
 Note that there are also web3 libraries available for other languages, including .NET, Java and Python.

 1. Create a directory named "Profrates" to serve as the project directory for the Web site.
 Open the zip file containing the [source code for the Web site](#) and copy its contents into the "Profrates" directory.